Answering Common Questions On Railroad Injuries

 Who pays my medical bills?

 Medical bills resulting from your injury are paid through your medical insurance policy.
+However, in cases involving workplace or railroad injuries, there are additional considerations regarding how these bills are handled and who bears responsibility for covering treatment costs.

 Can my spouse file claims under FELA if I am injured?